Note: This page contains affiliate links for the featured apps

 Stride

 Stride is a free app that uses manual mileage tracking.
 When you’re ready to go out driving for the day, you turn tracking on.
 Then when the day is done, you turn tracking off.

-The downside is that you might forget to turn tracking on or off.
+The downside to manual tracking is that you might forget to turn tracking on or off.
 Other apps have tracking features that use your phone GPS and motion detection to automatically track your miles, but many drivers prefer the simplicity of a manual system.

 Unlike many of the other mileage tracking apps, there are no paid/premium features on Stride.
 Everything is available for free.